Shiashkotan: Geology

 Shiashkotan is roughly dumbbell-shaped, formed by two volcanic islands joined together by a narrow landspit.
 The island has a total length of 25 km with a width ranging from 9 km at its widest point to 0.9 km at its narrowest, and an area of 122 km2.
-Both ends of the island are complex stratovolcanos, and landing is possible only on the sandy isthmus.
+Both ends of the island are complex stratovolcanos, and landing is practical only on the sandy isthmus.